The Caves of Steel: Setup

 Isaac Asimov introduces Elijah Baley and R. Daneel Olivaw, later his favorite protagonists.
 They live roughly three millennia in Earth's future, a time when hyperspace travel has been discovered and a few worlds relatively close to Earth have been colonized – fifty planets known as the "Spacer worlds".
 The Spacer worlds are rich, have low population density (average population of one hundred million each), and use robot labor heavily.

 Meanwhile, Earth is overpopulated with eight billion people, three times that of Asimov's 1950s, with strict rules against robots.
-In The Caves of Steel and its sequels (the first of which is The Naked Sun), Asimov paints a grim situation of an Earth dealing with an extremely large population and of luxury-seeking Spacers, who limit birth to permit great wealth and privacy.
+In The Caves of Steel and its sequels, the first of which is The Naked Sun, Asimov paints a grim situation of an Earth dealing with an extremely large population and of luxury-seeking Spacers, who limit birth to permit great wealth and privacy.

 Asimov was a claustrophile: "I wrote a novel in 1953 which pictured a world in which everyone lived in underground cities, comfortably enclosed away from the open air.
 People would say, 'How could you imagine such a nightmarish situation?'
-And I would answer in astonishment, 'What nightmarish situation?
-The "caves of steel" are vast city complexes covered by huge metallic domes, capable of supporting tens of millions each: the New York City of that era (wherein much of the story is set) encompasses present-day New York City as well as large tracts of New Jersey.
+And I would answer in astonishment, 'What nightmarish situation?.

+The "caves of steel" are vast city complexes covered by huge metallic domes, capable of supporting tens of millions each: the New York City of that era, where much of the story is set, encompasses present-day New York City as well as large tracts of New Jersey.
 Asimov imagines the present day underground transit connected to malls and apartment blocks, until no one ever exits the domes and most of the population suffer from extreme fear of leaving them.
-(Even though the Robot and Foundation series were not made part of the same fictional universe until much later, the "caves of steel" resemble the planet Trantor.)
+Even though the Robot and Foundation series were not made part of the same fictional universe until much later, the "caves of steel" resemble the planet Trantor.

 The novel's central plot device is a murder, which takes place before it opens.
-(This is an Asimov trademark, which he attributed to his squeamishness plus John Campbell's advice to begin as late in the story as possible.)
+This is an Asimov trademark, which he attributed to his squeamishness, plus John Campbell's advice to begin as late in the story as possible.
 The victim is Roj Nemmenuh Sarton, a Spacer Ambassador who lives in Spacetown, the Spacer outpost just outside New York City.
 For some time, he has tried to convince the Earth government to loosen its anti-robot restrictions.

 One morning, he is discovered outside his home, his chest imploded by an energy blaster.
-The New York police commissioner charges Elijah with finding the murderer, in cooperation with a highly advanced robot named R. Daneel Olivaw who is visually identical to a human and is equipped with a scanner that is able to detect human emotions through their encephalographic waves.
+The New York police commissioner charges Elijah with finding the murderer, in cooperation with a highly advanced robot named R. Daneel Olivaw, who is visually identical to a human and equipped with a scanner that can detect human emotions through their encephalographic waves.